-The internet is a useful tool and as well as revealing information on schooling and transport links, there is a whole host of research you can carry out.
-This may reveal things that would not be immediately apparent from a walk round the area.
+The internet is an invaluable tool which, as well as revealing information on schooling and transport links, offers a wealth of other information about an area.
+Online research into an area you are thinking of moving to can reveal things that would not be immediately apparent from a walk around the area.

 Perhaps there is a pub tucked away that you had not noticed previously.
-Again, this could be a positive as well as a negative.
+Maybe this is a plus, maybe not.

-Using a satellite view will give you a perspective of any green space locally, or industrial areas that may cause a lot of traffic flow.
+The satellite view will give you a perspective of any green space locally, or any industrial areas that may cause a lot of traffic flow.

 Check if there are any planning applications in the area

-With local authorities under pressure to build more homes you might find those green fields behind your new home have been earmarked for development.
-Check the council's Local Plan to examine the areas that have been designated possible future development sites.
+With local authorities under pressure to build ever more homes, you might find those green fields behind your new home have been earmarked for development.
+Check the local council's area plan to examine the areas that have been designated as possible future development sites.

 For more immediate planning applications the Government's Planning Portal can direct you to the local planning authority website, where you can search for applications.